cloudylin23-lang/AI-chatbot/README.md

 - Ollama → http://localhost:11434

 > **Note:** First run downloads the llama3.2 model (~2 GB).
 Wait ~2 minutes for Ollama to be ready before using the app.

-> **Note:** I have included a full Docker & Nginx orchestration setup (Dockerfile, docker-compose.yml, nginx.conf).
-Solution: I am working on optimizing the Multi-stage build to bypass these environment-specific quirks.
-In the meantime, please refer to the Video Demo or the Local Run instructions above to see the app in action.
 ---

 ### Environment Variables